ribatist/azure-docs/articles/active-directory/manage-apps/tenant-restrictions.md

 The headers should include the following elements:

 - For *Restrict-Access-To-Tenants*, use a value of \<permitted tenant list\>, which is a comma-separated list of tenants you want to allow users to access.
-Any domain that is registered with a tenant can be used to identify the tenant in this list.
-For example, to permit access to both Contoso and Fabrikam tenants, the name/value pair looks like: `Restrict-Access-To-Tenants: contoso.onmicrosoft.com,fabrikam.onmicrosoft.com`
+Any domain that is known on the restricted tenant including the contoso.onmicrosoft.com or tenant ID of teh tenatn in casue can be used to identify the tenant in this list.
+For example, to permit access to both Contoso and Fabrikam tenants, the name/value pair looks like: `Restrict-Access-To-Tenants: contoso.onmicrosoft.com,fabrikam.onmicrosoft.com,contoso.com, ******-*****-***`

 - For *Restrict-Access-Context*, use a value of a single directory ID, declaring which tenant is setting the tenant restrictions.
 For example, to declare Contoso as the tenant that set the tenant restrictions policy, the name/value pair looks like: `Restrict-Access-Context: 456ff232-35l2-5h23-b3b3-3236w0826f3d`